Rajpratik71/Mycroft-core-documentation/user/pages/02.development/05.troubleshooting.notes/01.audio.issues/audio.md

  5. Run `sudo reboot`
  6. You may need to run `pulseaudio -D` again prior to running the mycroft start script.
- 7. run `./mycroft.sh start` from the instructions and that should now find the device and you should be able to get your cerberus registration code.
+ 7. Finally run `./mycroft.sh start` from the instructions.
+That should now discover the device and you should be able to get your cerberus registration code.

 ##### Getting your audio device and card #
 Get lsusb readout (The C-Media is my usb audio device):